galaxyproject/iwc/best_practices/naming_conventions.md

 </i>
 </pre>

-NOTE: When Galaxy UI supports text wrapping on those, use underscores and dots, rather than blanks, for compatibility with programming languages.

 ## Workflow functionalities
 ### Use a standard delimiters (" + " or ", ") to separate major workflow functionalities.